Skip to main contentSkip to footer

 In the first week of class, I expect everyone to respond to a discussion post on Canvas within the first few days as a form of attendance so I know you are part of the class and will be participating.
 If I do not hear from you in the first week either through the discussion board or via email, I will have to drop you so those on the waitlist have a chance to be a part of the class.

 If you are on the waitlist, please be patient.
 Once the class starts, if someone drops within the first week, I will reach out to my waitlist to see if you still want to be added.
-If you do, and a spot becomes available, I will give you the ability to register for the course.
+If you do and a spot becomes available, I will allow you to add the course so you can go to MyCanyons and register for the course.

 Additional Resources